WICG/attribution-reporting-api/AGGREGATE.md

 We should be careful in allowing reports to include cross site information from multiple sites, as it could increase the risk of cross site tracking.

-### Hide the true number of attribution reports

-The presence or absence of an attribution report leaks some potentially sensitive cross-site data in the current design.
-Therefore, revealing the total count of reports to the reporting origin could leak something sensitive as well (imagine if the reporting origin only ever registered a conversion or impression for a single user).

-To hide the true number of reports, we could:
-- Unconditionally send a null report for every registered attribution trigger (thus making the count a function of only destination-side information)
-- Add noise to the number of reports by having some clients randomly add noisy null reports.
-This technique would have to assume some threshold number of unattributed triggers to maintain privacy.

 ### More advanced contribution bounding